tachyons-css/tachyons-webpack/README.md

 # Tachyons webpack boilerplate

 This is a basic webpack boilerplate to be used with Tachyons.
-You can write your javascript in `src/app.js` and add html and css to `index.html`.
+You can write your javascript in `src/app.js`m add html to `index.html` and add custom css to `css/index.css`.

 ## Installation